1EdTech/lets-build-an-extended-transcript/tutorial-1/index.md

 Declares that the object is a transcript.

-(*Technical aside*: the entire data model is monomorphic, in the sense that the type of data appearing anywhere in the document is always predictable without referencing a `type` value.
-However, we include the `type` property because it is required by JSON-LD, but it also makes the JSON document more human readable.
-It also enables better error messaging.)
+> *Technical aside*: the entire data model is monomorphic, in the sense that the type of data appearing anywhere in the document is always predictable without referencing a `type` value.
+However, we include the `type` property because it is required by JSON-LD.
+It also enables better error messaging and makes the JSON document more human readable.

 Go ahead and try adding some more fields to your user and issuer: